Authentication with LDAP and Keystone

 For a more detailed explanation of the configuration and other options, please see the documentation for the ldap-keystone charm

-By default, CDK will setup only authentication with Keystone.
+By default, Charmed Kubernetes will setup only authentication with Keystone.
 This allows the use of other methods such as RBAC for authorisation but using Keystone for authentication: usernames will come from Keystone, but what they can do in the cluster is controlled by another system.

 juju config kubernetes-master enable-keystone-authorization=true